 - Neale Donald Walsh, author of the Conversations with God series.

-- Bart Ehrman, a leading scholar in religious studies.
+- Bart Ehrman, is a leading scholar in religious studies.

-- Reza Aslan, probably best known for his book, Zealot: The Life and Times of Jesus of Nazareth.
+- Reza Aslan, is probably best known for his book Zealot: The Life and Times of Jesus of Nazareth.

 - John Dominic Crossan is a significant scholar in historical Jesus research.